lumberjackdev/website/_posts/2020-02-27-spring-data-jdbc.md

 ```

 ### Entity Mapping
 Now that we have the app connected to the database, let's take a look at a sample class.
-For this example, we'll be  using this sql table:
+For this example, we use this sql table:

 ```sql
 create table book (